13 seasons available

 Freiburger and Finnegan complete the Mazdarati 2.0 and bring some of "Roadkill's" project cars back to life; they road trip to a multi-car drag-cross showdown.

-The guys fix up a stretched '86 Chevy truck to haul Freiburger's '56 Chevy.
+Freiburger and Finnegan fix up a stretched '86 Chevy crew cab to haul another Chevy.

 Freiburger and Dulcich divert from a road trip to rescue a '67 Ford F-250.